larryscanniello/BotsinMazes/README.txt

 Part 3: Neural nets catch bots

 This is the same setup as part 2, except we have added a fourth bot, a simple neural net.
+This neural net was trained on hundreds of thousands of training examples using part 2 of the project.
 Bot 3 remains the same as part 2.
-See write-up to see the actual code for the neural nets I trained and full analysis.
+See write-up to see the actual code for all of the neural nets I trained and full analysis.
 The neural networks are classifiers.
 They take in data about the current state, and outputs probabilities of one of five classes/bot moves: Up, down, left, right, or sense.
 The highest probability move is selected.
 If that is invalid move, the next highest probability move is selected, and so on.